fvsnippets/flickr-easy-share/README.md

 UPDATE: Mentioned "link" below is now generated using a custom (user defined) javascript, just refering to offline disponible flickr thumbnails url (along with sizes, photo-title, main-url, etc).
-That allows to use img srcset attribute, adding a "nofollow" to links.
-In two word: full flexibility.
+That allows to use img srcset attribute, adding a "nofollow" to links, etc. In two words: full flexibility.

 --